timmyeats/aws-magic-tagging-resources/README.md

    `terraform destroy`

-## Deploy & Destroy multiple regions
+## Deploy and Destroy of resources in multiple regions

 - Deploy resources: